rjhunter999/ip-calibration-with-nflows/README.md

 `notebooks/extracting_transformations.ipynb` shows investigations in how to extract the trained transformation from a flow, its inverse, and how to then put two transformations together.

+Training a flow to derive the correction to the simulation and get the above plot is achieved by `scripts/ip_correction_flow.py`.
+Note that this script has a `--test` argument that runs on smaller samples and trains for less iterations for quick prototyping.

 ## Setup instructions

 Before running any of the python scripts, setup the environment with: